 - NCCC currently meets the HEOA-DL requirements as we have a system that provides students with secure logins and passwords.
-Each student is provided a unique Banner/Student ID and password, which is used to log into Blackboard learn, our LMS for online course delivery.
+Each student is provided a unique Banner/Student ID and password, which is used to log into Brightspace, our Digital Learning environment for online course delivery.
 This information is provided to students after they enroll in a course or program at NCCC.

 - Prevention approaches we use within the course design of online courses:

 - Student awareness of Academic Integrity Policy – The first document that must be completed in each course is an Academic Integrity Survey.
 Each online student will see the NCCC Academic Integrity Policy that is listed in the NCCC Student Code of Conduct Handbook, and they are required to complete the one question survey that states he or she has read and understands the policy before completing any other course work.

 - Use of multiple assessment techniques in place of high stakes exams – Using multiple assessment techniques gives the instructor a wide sampling of student work so he or she can more easily spot uncharacteristic performance.

 - Assessment of higher levels of thinking – We encourage performance tasks with tangible outcomes so that students are required to analyze, synthesize, and evaluate information.
 This makes it harder for the student to use someone else’s work, as each response tends to be unique.
 It also gives the instructor a better recognition of each student’s particular skills and proficiencies.
 This makes an instructor better able to recognize when a student turns in work that is not his or her own.

 - Greater reliance on written assignments and discussion – The more interaction in an online course and integration of content into assessments, the less chance someone can complete the work for a student.